 As long as the use of the preferred first and/or middle name is not for an inappropriate purpose, it will appear instead of the person’s legal name in university-related systems and documents where it is technically feasible, except where the use of the legal name is required by university business or legal need.

-Preferred name will appear on the class roster, residence hall rosters, transcripts (there is an option to select either preferred or legal name at the time of ordering), diplomas and wherever the legal name is not required.
+Preferred name will appear on the class roster, student ID card, residence hall rosters, transcripts (there is an option to select either preferred or legal name at the time of ordering), diplomas and wherever the legal name is not required.

 Primary or legal name will be used on items such as reporting to state or federal agencies, transcripts (there is an option to select either preferred or legal name at the time of ordering), payroll documents, financial aid documents and processes, enrollment and degree verification processes and other records where the student’s legal name is required by law or University policy.